gmcmillan100/docs/im-writing-sample.md

 The Company uses Jabber as an Instant Messaging (IM) and presence protocol.

-For Mac users, IT supports the Adium IM client:
+For mac users, IT supports the Adium IM client:

 * [Create an Adium Account](#create-an-adium-account)
 * [Add Contacts](#add-contacts)